Will 2022 be the right time to sell your business?

 - There remains a high level of cash reserves in both trade buyers’ companies and investor groups’ funds, ready to acquire profitable and sustainable businesses.

-- With the prospect of increasing unemployment in the aftermath of the lockdowns, we would expect that the Chancellor will look to encourage entrepreneurship by maintaining Entrepreneurs Relief on the sale of privately owned companies, or at least an equivalent incentive.
+- In the aftermath of the lockdowns, we would still expect that the Chancellor will look to encourage entrepreneurship by maintaining Business Asset Disposal Relief (BADR) – formerly known as Entrepreneurs Relief – on the sale of privately owned companies, or at least an equivalent incentive.

-On this last point, there remains the possibly that Entrepreneurs Relief on the sale of a business will go in the budget in April, but in most cases it is too late now to start the sale process and expect completion in time.
-As always, it is best to base your future plans on your business and personal objectives, rather than tax incentives alone.
+On this last point, there remains the possibility that the Chancellor will take away BADR on the sale of a business at some point.
+However as always, it is best to base your future plans on your business and personal objectives, rather than tax incentives alone.

-Whatever the economic conditions when it comes to sales, mergers and acquisitions in the SME market, certain factors hold true – perhaps now more so than ever.
+Whatever the economic conditions when it comes to sales, mergers and acquisitions in the SME market, certain factors hold true, perhaps now more than ever.
 Businesses which sell well typically have the same traits, they:

 - Operate in a niche market with strong barriers to entry